k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/02_SFTP_interface.md

 </table>

 ### Example of Using an SFTP Interface

-To create an Interface Listener Job in an SFTP interface, do the following:
+To create an Interface Listener Job that runs on an SFTP interface, do the following:

 1. Create an interface using an **SFTP** interface.